tumble1999/savaslabs.github.io/_posts/2015-05-20-mapping-geojson.md

  - leaflet-providers
 summary: Leaflet.js is a powerful, light-weight javascript API for mapping.
 In this post, I'll walk through how to use Leaflet to map GeoJSON data.
 ---
 [Leaflet.js](http://www.leafletjs.com) is a powerful, light-weight javascript API for mapping.
 In this post, I'll walk through how to use Leaflet to map GeoJSON data.
-By the end, we'll have a map which looks like this:
+By the end, we'll have a map of earthquakes in the past 24 hours (using live USGS data) which looks like this:

 <img src="/assets/img/blog/earthquakes-map.jpg" alt="Screenshot of the map of earthquakes which we'll create in this tutorial." width="500" height="202">